Have you ever purchased something on an impulse, simply because of a blinking “Only 1 remaining” text next to the “Buy Now” button?

-Suddenly, the reality of losing this room becomes very real, because I can see that real people have booked this for my specific date only 13 hours ago.
+Suddenly, the possibility of losing this room becomes very real, because I can see that someone has booked a similar one for my specific date only 13 hours ago.

 And when you click on the listing, they keep reminding you of the scarcity:

 But let’s see what this can look like for products.
-Kohl’s has a great example of real-time social proof:
+We have already mentioned Kohl’s earlier in this article.
+Let’s go back to their website for a moment, and take a look at this great example of real-time social proof: